- Written by Dr.Mehmet Demircioglu

 Botox before surgery can be less of a problem if the surgeon knows and the hairline plan is still conservative and anatomically sensible.
 Filler before surgery can matter more when it was placed near the forehead, temples, nose, or upper face.
 If there is active swelling, bruising, skin irritation, or an infection concern, surgery may need to be delayed.

-What warning signs should delay cosmetic injections?
+Warning signs that should delay cosmetic injections

 Some mild redness, tightness, scabbing, and early swelling can happen after a hair transplant, but the pattern matters.
 A symptom that is improving is different from a symptom that is worsening.
 If you are unsure, redness, scabs, or pimples after a hair transplant gives a better framework for deciding when the clinic should review the area.